CommunityScale/HNA/GlossaryHousingStudyTerminology.md

 **Competitive property:** A property that is comparable to the subject and competes at nearly the same rent levels and tenant profiles.

-**Comprehensive Market Study:** Defined by NCHMA for IRS Section 42 as a market study compliant with NCHMA's Model Content Standards.

 **Concession:** Discounts offered to tenants to induce lease signing, such as reduced rent or free amenities.

 **Cost burden, severe:** Spending more than 50% of household income on housing costs.